Podcast (English)

 Podcast (Dutch)

-Since the Iron curtain fell in 1989 new physical borders emerged all over the world.
+Since the Iron curtain fell in 1989, new physical borders emerged all over the world.
 The loss of an old world order sparked new conflict zones.
-Today building capacity and surveilance technology is so advanced it becomes attractive to Nation States to raise more, longer and stronger walls.
-What is the effect on our habitat?
+Today building capacity and surveillance technology is so advanced it becomes attractive to Nation States to raise more, longer and stronger walls.
+What effect do these walls have on our habitat?

-The border city Cúcuta is the place to be to learn how communities live with the border in their backyards.
-When the Maduro regime unleashed the migration crisis in 2016, the Mental Border Control, was born as an artistic research project to locate, interpret and visualize the mental borders of the city.
+Cúcuta is a city on the border between Colombia and Venezuela.
+This is the place to learn how communities live with a border in their backyards.
+When the Maduro regime unleashed the migration crisis in 2016, the Mental Border Control, was born as an artistic research project to locate, visualise, and learn from the mental borders of the communities living in Cúcuta.

 2017 Fieldwork